0xPolygon/polygon-edge-docs/docs/architecture/modules/consensus.md

 ````

 It essentially creates a new topic with IBFT proto, with a new proto buff message.<br />
 The messages are meant to be used by validators.
-The Polygon SDK then subscribes to the topic and handles messages accordingly.
+The Polygon Edge then subscribes to the topic and handles messages accordingly.

 #### MessageReq